EasyHook/EasyHook/README.md

 ## NuGet
 https://www.nuget.org/packages/EasyHook

+For native C++ apps there is also a native NuGet package available: https://www.nuget.org/packages/EasyHookNativePackage

 ## Bug reports or questions
 Reporting bugs is the only way to get them fixed and help other users of the library!